Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Experimental Protocol

 \subsection{Experimental Setup}

 We evaluate \algabbr{} in three different settings on hyperparameter optimization for tabular, text, and image classification against several competitor methods, the details of which are provided in the following subsections.
-In our experiments, we report the mean of ten repetitions and we report two common metrics such as the regret and the average rank.
+We ran all of our experiments on an Amazon EC2 M5 Instance (m5.xlarge).
+In our experiments, we report the mean of ten repetitions and we report two common metrics, the regret and the average rank.
 The regret refers to the absolute difference between the score of the solution found by an optimizer compared to the best possible score.
 If we report the regret as an aggregate result over multiple datasets, we report the mean over all regrets.
 The average rank is the metric we use to aggregate rank results over different datasets.
 We provide further implementation and training details in Appendix~\ref{app:implementation-details}.
+Our implementation of \algabbr{} is publicly available.\footnote{\url{https://github.com/releaunifreiburg/DyHPO}}